NodeBE4/opinion/_posts/2023-03-20-EnclavedMicrostate.md

 As recorded in *Redcoats*, the same verse goes:

-> Then we marched through Khalasan and we met the wild Afghan
+> Then we marched through Chalasan and we met the wild Afghan
-> And made him at Karazia for to run boys, oh!
+> And made him at Char Asiab for to run boys, oh!
 > And we marched into Kabul, and we took the Bala Hisar
-> And we made them respect the British soldier.
+> And we made them to respect the British soldier.

 Kipling's version seems like a close enough deviation that might have gone around in the postwar period.